 The MSc in Social Science of the Internet is offered on both a full-time (one year) and part-time (two year) basis.
 The degree and expectations for both modes of study are equally rigorous: part-time students take their classes with the full-time students, but spread over two years to accommodate work and personal circumstances.
 Whether you choose to apply for the part-time or full-time programme, you will be part of a close-knit cohort of students from diverse backgrounds.
 Please visit the department website for further details on full-time study or contact the Graduate Studies Assistant.

 The allocation of graduate supervision for this course is the responsibility of the Oxford Internet Institute and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Oxford Internet Institute.

 Employers recognise the value of a degree from the University of Oxford, and OII MSc graduates have secured excellent positions in industry, government, NGOs, or have gone on to pursue doctoral studies at top universities.
-For example, non-academic destinations of recent graduates have included large Internet companies such as Google or Facebook, smaller start-ups like Academia.edu, as well as regulatory positions and consultancy.
-MSc alumni have progressed to further graduate study at institutions such as Oxford, Harvard, Princeton and LSE.
+For example, non- academic destinations of recent graduates have included large Internet companies such as Google or Meta; dynamic technology start-up firms like Academia.edu, Spotify, TikTok and Bumble; consultancy and other professional service functions; and positions with regulators or government agencies globally.
+MSc alumni have progressed to further graduate study at institutions such as Oxford, Harvard, Princeton, Sciences Po and LSE.

-The OII Alumni Wall features interviews from both MSc and DPhil alumni about their time at the Department and career paths after Oxford.
+The OII Alumni Page features interviews from both MSc and DPhil alumni about their time at the Department and career paths after Oxford.

 Changes to this course and your supervision